-Kurt Manwaring: You initially auditioned for the role of Laura Ingalls — and later, Mary Ingalls.
-Now that all is said and done, do you think the right people were cast in the right roles?
-How so?
+Alison Arngrim initially auditioned for the role of Laura Ingalls — and later, Mary Ingalls.
+Now that all is said and done, does she think the right people were cast?

-I am SO glad I didn’t have the burden of having to play a “nice” person for all those years.
+Definitely!!!
+I am so glad I didn’t have the burden of having to play a “nice” person for all those years.
 I think it would have been exhausting!

 And if you look at the reaction of viewers 40 plus years later, you can see how each of us made our character “iconic” and forever identified with our individual performances.

 In millions of people’s head, “Laura Ingalls Wilder” will always conjure up the face of Melissa Gilbert.